-Introduce the interactivity with a single spinner, one spin at a time.
+Introduce the interactivity by choosing a pair of spinners and showing one spin at a time.
 Clarify that it is not a frequency table, it's a relative frequency table.

 "What could happen to the chart after the next spin?"
 Collect together the different possibilities together with the students' explanations.